10 Ways to Overcome Imposter Syndrome as a Translator

 How it manifests:

-The impact: Sarah’s imposter syndrome might prevent her from reaching out to other potential clients or pitching herself for high-profile projects, limiting her growth as a professional translator.
+The impact: Maria’s imposter syndrome might prevent her from reaching out to other potential clients or pitching herself for high-profile projects, limiting her growth as a professional translator.

 Case 2: The “Polite Feedback” Fear